 Thirdly, and most importantly, women tend to have a strong grasp of what their target market wants.
 Many male investors have little to no familiarity with products and services marketed specifically to women, so their invested dollars are easily misallocated.
 Over 90% of venture capital investors are men, so their judgment of which women-based ideas have the most merit cannot possibly be accurate.

-Women also derive their business ideas from experience in order to better address the need in the market.
+Women founders often build solutions around real needs — drawing from personal and professional insights that directly inform their products, services, and talent acquisition strategies.
 Men are less likely to do so, relying on intuition and projections.
 Since many new products cater to women, those startups that have women in leadership roles have a higher chance of succeeding.